Zynyz

 For the full list of side effects and restrictions with Zynyz, see the package leaflet.

-The most common side effects with Zynyz (which may affect more than 1 in 10 people) include tiredness, rash, diarrhoea, anaemia (low levels of red blood cells), itching, joint pain, constipation, nausea (feeling sick), fever and reduced appetite.
+The most common side effects with Zynyz (which may affect more than 1 in 10 people) when it is used on its own include tiredness, rash, diarrhoea, anaemia (low levels of red blood cells), itching, joint pain, constipation, nausea (feeling sick), fever and reduced appetite.

 Most of the serious side effects are related to the medicine’s effect on the immune system, such as inflammation in various body organs and tissues, and rash.